 Until informed otherwise, fire trucks respond to all false alarms as if they were real fires; using their lights and siren, causing disruptions in traffic and dangerous conditions on the roadway.
 Also, when a fire truck responds to a false alarm that vehicle and crew are not available to handle real emergencies.
 And, the average cost for the Fire Department to respond to a single false alarm is over $300.

 The annual cost for the City is about $300,000.

-The City of Plantation is asking its residents and businesses to help reduce the false alarm problem by following the helpful hints listed below.
+The City of Plantation is asking its residents and businesses to help reduce the false alarm problem by following a few helpful hints.
+Click on the below link to learn ho easy it is to prevent false alarms.
 Together, we will provide for a better and safer community.

 TIPS TO SAVE LIVES

 1. Watch your cooking.
 Stay in the kitchen when you are frying, grilling or broiling food.
 If you must leave, even for a short time, turn off the stove.
 If you are simmering, baking, roasting or boiling food, check it regularly, remain in the home while food is cooking and use a timer.